Luccamaxi/4D-Reality-Capture/README.md

    cd realitycapture-4d-processor
    ```
 ## Usage

+**Create Folder Structure**:
+Put all images in the images folder.
+If needed use the "camera_to_frames.py" tool to create subfolders per frame if you have images sorted by your camera instead of the individual frames

+**Create Peality Capture Project**:
+Imprt you first frame into RC, align all images and adjust the reconstruction region.
+Save the file in your project folder

-- **Master Node**: Run the master script to manage distributed processing.
+- **Server**: Run WebNode.py -s to manage distributed processing.
   ```sh
   python ./WebNode.py --server --root M:/ # REPLACE WITH YOUR NETWORK FOLDER
   ```

-- **Worker Node**: Run the worker script on each processing machine.
+- **Node**: Run WebNode.py -n on each processing machine.
+  I like to create a batch file for that that lies in the network folder.
   ```sh
   python ./WebNode.py --node -ip 192.168.178.22 -r M: # REPLACE WITH YOUR IP AND NETWORK FOLDER
   ```